iamjuandis/juandis.com/src/assets/content/README.md

 #### Role

-I led the project, the user interface and experience design for the first and last functional prototype.
-Also, I develop from scratch the functional web prototype to get precise and deep feedback about the product.
+I was responsible of led and manage the project, collaborating in the user experience and interface design.
+We got the challenge to understand the business, context and users to build a functional prototype.
+Also, I develop from scratch the functional web prototype to get precise and deep feedback from users.

 #### Company